 As a toy dog, your affenpinscher won't need much food.
 Two meals a day of up to 1/4 cup of dry dog food will be sufficient.
 The amount will vary by the dog's size, age, and activity level.

-Your dog's needs will change throughout his lifespan.
-Monitor your dog for any weight gain as even one extra pound is significant for a tiny dog.
-Being overweight or obese will shorten your dog's lifespan and predispose her to many health conditions.
+Your dog's needs will change throughout its lifespan.
+Monitor your dog for any weight gain as even 1 extra pound is significant for a tiny dog.
+Being overweight or obese will shorten your dog's lifespan and predispose it to many health conditions.
 If you note any weight gain, discuss it with your veterinarian to get recommendations for feeding schedules, amount of food, type of food, and exercise.

 - Minimal shedding